Go to search feature Go to content

 Coming to SEB, I was expecting a similar situation, but it turned out things were quite the opposite.

 Nearly all of our acceptance and production infrastructure in Cloud is in version source control and highly automated, with all the benefits of that approach, such as visibility, repeatability, traceability, resilience, control and governance.
-By having IaC as a first-class citizen for all working in Cloud, and maintaining the discipline throughout, many other benefits realize themselves as well.
-These include decreased overall risk, stable and consistent environments for faster product and infrastructure iterations, easier cost optimization, self documenting infrastructure, and simpler onboarding.
+By having IaC as a first-class citizen for all working in Cloud, and maintaining the discipline throughout, many other benefits realise themselves as well.
+These include decreased overall risk, stable and consistent environments for faster product and infrastructure iterations, easier cost optimisation, self documenting infrastructure, and simpler onboarding.

 We know from experience that achieving a solid IaC practice is no small feat.
 It has its own learning curve and the steepness of the curve varies across different tools and of course the maturity of your developers.
 However, it's the only feasible solution if you're going for scale in public Cloud.